All about Facet Joint Injections

-Your facet joints are small joints found at each segment of the spine.
-Their purpose is to provide stability and help your spine move.
+The facet joint is a small joint found at each segment of the spine.
+The purpose of these facet joints is to provide stability and help your spine move.
 However, you can experience pain in your facet joints due to conditions like arthritis or back injuries.
-When this issue occurs, facet joint injections can serve as a therapeutic option capable of providing relief.
+When joint pain occurs, facet joint injections can help serve as a therapeutic option capable of providing pain relief.

-The team members at OrthoBethesda offer facet joint injections to our Bethesda, Maryland patients as a non-surgical treatment to help block spinal pain.
-The injection procedure can be used in conjunction with physical therapy to allow us to help rehabilitate your back after you develop a condition or injury.
-Read on to find out if these spinal injections are right for you.
+If you are experiencing back pain, neck pain, or other pain in a joint, the team members at OrthoBethesda offer diagnostic services and facet joint injections to our Bethesda, Maryland patients as a non-surgical treatment to help block spinal pain.
+The injection procedure can be used in conjunction with physical therapy and sometimes other medication to allow us to help rehabilitate your back after you develop a debilitating condition or injury.
+Read on to find out if these spinal injections could be the right method of care for you to obtain relief for your back pain or neck pain.

-A facet joint injection is a pain treatment that can be injected into three separate areas of the spine depending on where your pain is located — the cervical, thoracic or lumbar regions.
-By injecting a medication that contains a local anesthetic and steroid medication, we can anesthetize the facet joints and effectively block pain.
+A facet joint injection is a pain treatment performed by making spinal injections of medications into joints in three separate areas of the spine, depending on where your pain is located: the cervical, thoracic or lumbar regions.
+By injecting a medication that contains a local anesthetic and a steroid, we can anesthetize the facet joints and effectively block pain you may experience in your back.

 If your doctor recommends facet joint injections, they likely do so with two goals in mind:

-- Pain diagnosis: Once the numbing medication is injected into the facet joint, the pain relief experienced helps your doctor determine if it’s indeed the facet joint acting as the source of your pain.
+- Facet joint injection for pain diagnosis: Once the numbing medication is injected into the facet joint, the pain relief experienced helps your doctor determine if it’s indeed the facet joint acting as the source of your pain.
 Complete pain relief means that the facet joint is the likely culprit.

-If your OrthoBethesda physician recommends facet joint injections to treat your spinal pain, you can be sure that they’ll walk you through the procedure to ensure you fully understand what will happen ahead of time.
-Facet joint injections are fairly straightforward:
+If your OrthoBethesda physician recommends facet joint injections to treat your spinal pain, you can be confident that they’ll walk you through the procedure to ensure you fully understand and be prepared for what will happen ahead of time.
+Facet joint injections and the steps in the preparation process before the procedures are fairly straightforward.

-- A local anesthetic is used to numb the skin and tissue above the facet joint in preparation for the procedure.
+- A local anesthetic is used to numb the skin and tissue above the facet joint in preparation for the facet joint injection.

-- Your physician will use an X-ray device called a fluoroscope to guide the needle into the correct position within the facet joint.
+- Your physician will use an X-ray device called a fluoroscope to guide the needle into the correct position and location within the facet joint – this is minimally invasive.

-- Injected contrast dye confirms the needle’s correct placement.
+- The treatment team will then inject a contrast dye that confirms the needle’s correct placement.

-- With the needle in the proper place, your doctor will inject a mixture of anti-inflammatory steroid medication and anesthetic.
+- Once the needle is confirmed to be in the proper place, your doctor will inject a mixture of anti-inflammatory steroid medication and anesthetic.

 - More than one facet joint may be treated during the procedure.